Zshoham/Scobo-Engine/doc/Architecture.md

 * **Merge Phase**: after all the documents have been inverted they are all merged into a single inverted file where each line is a term -> documents mapping

+In addition to the inversion process the index module is tasked with the semantic analysis of the corpus, since implementing a full semantic analysis algorithm is beyond the scope of this project, the index module uses a prebuilt  map of words -> similar words based on the GloVe project, the process of creating said map from the GloVe project is described below.

 ### Invert Phase

 The invert phase starts once the parser is finished with the first document, the document is inserted into the document buffer, once the document buffer fills up it sends all of its documents to be inverted and then continues collecting new documents.